-HACSM has established contracts with three program partners who work with, the following underserved populations: 1) Survivors of domestic violence, 2) Recently released, non-violent parolees, and 3) Single parent households with minor children.
-The main focus of the program is to support the housing stability of these families.
+HACSM originally established contracts with three program partners who work with, the following underserved populations: 1) Survivors of domestic violence, 2) Recently released, non-violent parolees, and 3) Single parent households with minor children.
+In 2017, a fourth contract was executed to support disabled persons and frail elderly who were at risk of homelessness, and are in, or in danger of being placed in a skilled nursing facility, a housing choice that is far beyond their medical need.
+The main focus of the program is to support housing needs of this target population and reduce the overall County cost.

 In some cases the housing assistance follows the "Transitional Housing" model with housing provided for a short period of time, up to 18 months.
 In other cases, the housing assistance is provided for a maximum of 36 months.
-The total budget for the PBA program in FY17 is \$663,776 and HACSM expects that approximately 61 households will be served through the program.
-HACSM is analyzing the potential to expand this program in FY17.
+The total funding expended for the PBA program in 2017 was \$527,162 with approximately 70 households served through the program.